-Orders are automatically downloaded every hour when and order is paid, modified or changed in Amazon.
+Orders are automatically downloaded every hour when an order is paid, modified or changed in Amazon.

 NOTE: Pending or Pending Available order statuses won’t be processed.
-Generally, you do not need to trigger manual order download, however if an order was not captured by DEAR or to load historical sales you can use manual Load Order option.
+Generally, you do not need to trigger manual order download.
+However, if an order was not captured by DEAR or to load historical sales, you can use the manual Load Order option.

-If an order already has an entry in the Log (i.e. was imported previously) it will be skipped.
+If an order already has an entry in the Log, i.e. it was imported previously, it will be skipped.
 This guarantees that no duplicate sales will be created by DEAR.

 While saving orders, DEAR captures customer information such as the shipping address.
-Unfortunately, upon order download it is impossible to obtain the billing address details except for the billing name (who paid for the order).
+Unfortunately, upon order download, it is impossible to obtain the billing address details, except for the billing name (the person who paid for the order).
 All line items are captured together with quantities, prices and totals.
-Total order discounts are applied as are additional charges to the whole order, without distribution by lines to reduce the chance of discrepancy.
+Total order discounts are applied as additional charges to the whole order, without distribution by lines to reduce any chances of discrepancy.

-Shipping, gift wrapping and discounts are also saved as additional charges in the Sale invoice.
-Amazon has special Tax Rules for these additional charges and you can map these tax rules to those in DEAR in the Setup tab.
+Shipping, gift wrapping and discounts are also saved as additional charges in the Sales Invoice.
+Amazon has special Tax Rules for these additional charges, and you can map these tax rules to those in DEAR under the Setup tab.

 For each line in a Sale Order, DEAR will try to locate the corresponding product by SKU.
 If no product is found, DEAR tries to download the product information from Amazon using the same logic as in the Download Products function.
 If the product information is not found (if removed from the Amazon store, for example), DEAR marks this line as a Service (Non-product).
 Next, the sale line is saved to pending orders with all the data imported from Amazon: Tax, Quantity and Total.